Our Impact Grant Winners

 Legal Aid of Sonoma County

-The mission of the Legal Aid of Sonoma County is to promote social justice and advance basic human rights for vulnerable people in our community.
+Legal Aid of Sonoma County has provided services to Sonoma County’s indigent population for over 60 years.
+Founded in 1958 and incorporated in 1983 as a private nonprofit, Legal Aid provides crisis legal services to low-income families, children, elders, immigrants, and other vulnerable Sonoma County residents.
+The mission of Legal Aid of Sonoma County is to promote social justice and advance basic human rights for vulnerable people in our community.
 Their clients typically have nowhere else to turn.
-Their Homelessness Prevention Project helps tenants facing imminent homelessness in the eviction process and helps homeless people obtain housing by removing financial and legal barriers that keep them on the street.
 Additional information about this nonprofit is available at www.legalaidsc.org

 The Climate Center